 Traction alopecia is caused by a constant or persistent application of a pulling force or traction to the hair.
 People with long hair who adopt some hairstyles, like a very tight ponytail or braid, are prone to this condition, which usually resolves itself once the application of the pulling force is stopped.

 Our body does not need hair to survive.
 It is a non-essential tissue, after all, but losing it can be a big blow to one’s appearance.
 This may never measure up to how far Samson fell when he lost his hair, but it is still enough to cripple one’s confidence.

-They also have an excellent Hair regrowth Fort Myers Florida center, offering the same high-quality Halo Elite Laser Hair Restoration Fort Myers residents will surely benefit from.
-Call Natalie’s Skin Solutions at (239) 936-7546 or visit their website at https://www.nataliesskinsolutions.com and reclaim your crowning glory.
+We also have an excellent Hair regrowth Fort Myers Florida center, offering the same high-quality Halo Elite Laser Hair Restoration Fort Myers residents will surely benefit from.
+Call Natalie’s Skin Solutions at (239) 936-7546 or visit our website at https://www.nataliesskinsolutions.com and reclaim your crowning glory.